 And I have a weird habit that I wear a watch when I sleep.
 I want to know the time when it’s dark.

 Did I regret spending so much money on jewelry?
 No, I’m not.
-Because I bought the pure gold jewelry.
-What I bought can be sold in good money nowadays when you compare the cash value 20 more years ago.
+Because I bought pure gold jewelry.
+What I bought can be sold for good money nowadays when you compare the cash value 20 years ago.